Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 without any terminating null character) shall be considered invalid until block 530,000 inclusive.

-RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the UAHF fork chain.
+RATIONALE: (DEPRECATED - see NOTE 2) To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the UAHF fork chain.
 The sunset clause block height is calculated as approximately 1 year after currently planned UASF activation time (Aug 1 2017 00:00:00 GMT), rounded down to a human friendly number.

-NOTE: Transactions with such OP_RETURNs shall be considered valid again for block 530,001 and onwards.
+NOTE 1: Transactions with such OP_RETURNs shall be considered valid again for block 530,001 and onwards.

+NOTE 2: With the changes in v1.6 of this specification, mandatory use of SIGHASH_FORKID replay protection on UAHF chain makes the use of this opt-out protection unnecessary.
+Clients should nevertheless implement this requirement, as removing it would constitute a hard fork vis-a-vis the existing network.
+The sunset clause in this requirement will take care of its expiry by itself.

-### REQ-6-2 (opt-in signature shift via hash type)
+### REQ-6-2 (mandatory signature shift via hash type)

-Once the fork has activated, a transaction shall not be deemed invalid if the following are true in combination:
+Once the fork has activated, a transaction shall be deemed valid only if the following are true in combination:
-- the nHashType has bit 6 set (mask 0x40)
+- its nHashType has bit 6 set (SIGHASH_FORKID, mask 0x40)
-- adding a magic 'fork id' value to the nHashType before the hash is calculated allows a successful signature verification as per REQ-6-3
+- a magic 'fork id' value is added to the nHashType before the hash is calculated (see note 4)

-RATIONALE: To give users on the UAHF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).
+- it is digested using the new algorithm described in REQ-6-3

+RATIONALE: To provide strong protection against replay of existing transactions on the UAHF chain, only transactions signed with the new hash algorithm and having SIGHASH_FORKID set will be accepted, by consensus.

-NOTE 1: It is possible for other hard forks to defeat this protection by implementing a compatible signature check that accepts transactions signed in this special way.
-However, this does require a counter hard fork.
+NOTE 1: It is possible for other hard forks to allow SIGHASH_FORKID-protected transactions on their chain by implementing a compatible signature.
+However, this does require a counter hard fork by legacy chains.

-NOTE 2: The client shall still accept transactions whose signatures verify according to pre-fork rules, subject to the additional OP_RETURN constraint introduced by REQ-6-1.
+NOTE 2: (DEPRECATED) ~~The client shall still accept transactions whose signatures~~ ~~verify according to pre-fork rules, subject to the additional OP_RETURN~~ ~~constraint introduced by REQ-6-1.~~

-NOTE 3: If bit 6 is not set, only the unmodified nHashType will be used to compute the hash and verify the signature.
+NOTE 3: (DEPRECATED) ~~If bit 6 is not set, only the unmodified nHashType will be used~~ ~~to compute the hash and verify the signature.~~

 NOTE 4: The magic 'fork id' value used by UAHF-compatible clients is zero.
 This means that the change in hash when bit 6 is set is effected only by the adapted signing algorithm (see REQ-6-3).

+NOTE 5: See also REQ-6-4 which introduces a requirement for use of SCRIPT_VERIFY_STRICTENC.

 ### REQ-6-3 (use adapted BIP143 hash algorithm for protected transactions)